New Design series: History

 When President Ferdinand Marcos' Martial Law was lifted in 1981, the central bank of the country, Bangko Sentral ng Pilipinas (BSP), started to print and mint a new series of Philippine peso banknotes and coins, adopting anti-counterfeiting features.
 On June 12, 1985, the BSP issued the New Design Series, beginning with the 5-peso banknote which had the face of Emilio Aguinaldo on the obverse side.
 The following month, the 10-peso banknote, with the face of Apolinario Mabini on the obverse side, was issued.
-On January 1986, a new 20-peso banknote was introduced.
+In January 1986, a new 20-peso banknote was introduced.

-Before the new 500-peso banknote, which featured Ninoy Aquino, was printed, the original proposed version was planned to feature Marcos.
-However, the People Power Revolution caused it to be replaced by the current 500-peso banknote.

-Following the Philippines' new Constitution coming into effect in 1987, the 50, 100, and 500-peso banknotes, featuring Sergio Osmeña, Manuel Roxas, and Ninoy Aquino, were introduced.
-On December 16, 1991, the BSP issued a 1000-peso banknote, for the first time.
+Following the Philippines' new Constitution coming into effect in 1987, the 50 and 100-peso banknotes, featuring Sergio Osmeña and Manuel Roxas, were introduced on April of the said year.
+Before the second circulated version of 500-peso banknote with Ninoy Aquino, the first unreleased version was slated to feature Marcos which were already printed with 2 million banknotes as initial batch but the People Power Revolution caused it to be replaced by the former and also delayed the denomination's release to August 21, 1987.
+On December 7, 1991, the BSP issued a 1000-peso banknote, for the first time.
 It contained composite portraits of Jose Abad Santos, Josefa Llanes Escoda, and Vicente Lim, considered to be World War II heroes.

 The 5- and 10-peso banknotes stopped production in June 1995 and July 2001, respectively, due to wear and tear caused by widespread usage.
 They were replaced by coin versions, though the banknotes remained the liability of the BSP until January 3, 2018.
 On May 2, 1997, the portrait of Andrés Bonifacio was added beside Apolinario Mabini on the 10-peso banknote.
 Elements of Katipunan were also included on the right side of the bill.
 The reverse design was likewise revised.
 The scene depicting the Katipuneros' blood compact, previously featured on the 5-peso banknote in the Pilipino and Ang Bagong Lipunan series, was added to the right side of the Barasoain Church.
 However, the watermark area continued to feature only Mabini, and the embedded security thread remained on the right side of the BSP governor's signature until 1998.
 As a result, banknotes with Bonifacio's image issued between 1997 and 1998 used the same paper originally intended for the 1985 version, which featured only Mabini.

 Year of printing was implemented in the series starting with the second version of 10-peso banknote in May 1997, followed by the rest of the series' denominations 20, 50, 100, 500, and 1,000 in 1998 (with 50 starting with red prefix "LJ" after the first version of 50 years of BSP commemorative note without a year mark).
 The 5-peso is the only one to not use it as the banknote already stopped production at the said month of 1995 two years before it was implemented.